gusaidler/blog/_posts/2018-08-16-welcome-to-my-page.markdown

     return api

 api = login_to_instagram('instagram_username','instagram_password')

 ```
-Once executed, you should receive this return message:
+Once executed, you should receive this return message: `Login success!`

-> Login success!
+Cool, we are logged in to Instagram!
+Now we can start exploring it.
+I believe it's natural to start retrieving all your posts:
 ```python
 def get_my_posts(api):
     '''Retrieve all posts from own profile'''